(740) 206-2036 info@proctercenter.org

 Groups

 Contact us to set up a session on the farm!
 Give your youth/retreat/meeting/family group a unique experience by spending time touring, or even working, on the farm.
-Our Director of Farm Development will work with you to develop programing that fits your group theme, experience levels, abilities, and more!
+Our Director of Education & Community Engagement will work with you to develop programing that fits your group theme, experience levels, abilities, and more!
 Call 740-490-6025 today.

 Campers